-Q: “I have just made a round of redundancies as there wasn’t enough work, but now an unexpected contract has come in and we need extra staff to fulfil it.
+Q: “I have just made a round of redundancies as there wasn’t enough work, but now an unexpected contract has come in and we need extra staff to fulfill it.
 Legally, where do I stand on rehiring former staff and new employees?”

-A: You can rehire former staff and hire new employees if business has picked up but you need to be careful that your original redundancy process was appropriate and fair.
+A: You can rehire former staff and hire new employees if a business has picked up but you need to be careful that your original redundancy process was appropriate and fair.
 Many businesses are facing a similar scenario as the economy shows signs of strengthening and it makes sense to rehire former employees – they understand the business and its culture and you know what skills they possess.

 Was the redundancy genuine?

 Under current legislation, if a business finds itself having to hire staff after making redundancies it is not obliged to rehire its previous employees.
-A potential danger in taking on staff after a redundancy is that you may face a claim for unfair dismissal.
+A potential danger in taking on staff after redundancy is that you may face a claim for unfair dismissal.
 If you have followed procedures correctly, this shouldn’t be an issue.
 A tribunal will accept that you are best placed to make commercial decisions about your business.
-Where the redundancy is quickly followed by a period of rehire however, you should be prepared to evidence the need for redundancy with reference to your order book and/or cashflow figures.
+Where the redundancy is quickly followed by a period of rehiring, however, you should be prepared to evidence the need for redundancy with reference to your order book and/or cashflow figures.
 Equally, you’ll want to show that you could not anticipate the new contract that necessitated the rehiring process.
 Where the redundancy is disputed, tribunals will look for evidence of a redundancy situation being used to mask the real reason for dismissal (discrimination, capability etc.).